The engine that powers sustainable organisations

 Social criteria deal with the human aspects of a business.
 Understanding these impacts help companies manage the potential risks and opportunities that are material to their human capital and the community in which it operates.

-Below is a non-exhaustive overview of social criteria that are common material to many businesses.
+Below is a general overview of social criteria that are common material to many businesses.

-The Daato software is a powerful ESG data management system that enables mid- to enterprise-level companies to collect, organize, and understand data on the various social criteria relevant to their business.
-Our customers use Daato to exchange data with stakeholders, keep track of changes to their data repository, and even auto-generate framework-compliant reports.
+The Daato software is a powerful system for managing ESG data.
+It helps medium to big companies to collect and sort data about social aspects important to their business.
+Our customers use Daato to share data with stakeholders, keep track of changes, and make reports that meet industry standards.